Karagul/intro-regression_RMD/lecture-1/Lecture-1.md

 "Is there no place in this world for a man with a 105 IQ?" - Homer J. Simpson

 ![Homer](Lecture-1_files/figure-html/homer.jpeg)

-## Basic Concepts: Variance

-Our estimate of the sample variance was 8.5.
-This means the standard deviation is $s = \sqrt{8.5} = 2.915$.
-If we went out and collected more data, we would expect:

-- 68% of observations will fall between $\bar{x} \pm s$, or between 5.585 and 11.415.
-- 95% of observations fall between $\bar{x} \pm 2s$, or between 2.67 and 14.33.

 ## Basic Concepts: Z Scores